orbeon/orbeon-forms-doc/configuration/properties/form-runner-pdf.md

     value="letter"/>
 ```

-These can also be set in Form Builder's Form Settings dialog.
+These can also be configured for a particular form in Form Builder's Form Settings dialog.

 ## See also